High-Functioning Autism: The Symptoms & What It Means

 Autism spectrum disorder can’t be cured.
 It’s a set of symptoms that persist throughout life.

 Many people with high-functioning autism believe that the way they think, communicate, and act is a key part of who they are as individuals.
-They question whether they need therapy at all or whether the world should be more accepting of their needs.
+They question whether they need any kind of therapy at all or whether the world should be more accepting of their differences and needs.

 It’s important to understand, researchers say, that the term high-functioning doesn’t refer to how much help people need.
-Some people with very high IQ levels get the high-functioning label, but they still struggle with everyday activities, and they need help with them.
+Some people with very high IQ levels may be labeled as having high-functioning autism, but they still struggle with everyday activities and need help with them.

 For example, experts explain that people with high-functioning autism often miss social cues, and they feel terrible when they do so.
 They want to connect with others, but they don’t know how to form those authentic, organic relationships.

-Applied behavior analysis (ABA) can be useful for those with high-functioning autism, says Autism Speaks.
+Applied behavior analysis (ABA) therapy for high-functioning autism can be useful, says Autism Speaks.
 Therapists and technicians can help clients build skills relating to:

 - Social interactions.
 How do these people start conversations?
 How do others respond?
 With coaching, a child might learn how to enter and exit a conversation gracefully.